Huxpro/huxpro.github.io/README.md

 #### Write Posts

-Free free to checkout Markdown files in the `_posts/`, you will quickly realized how to post your articles with magic Markdown plus this theme:
+Feel free to checkout Markdown files in the `_posts/`, you will quickly realized how to post your articles with magic Markdown plus this theme:

 ```
 ---